serenityvang/odin-recipes/README.md

 The concept for this project comes from my new interest in matcha and coffee.
 I have always enjoyed how coffee shop menus have a unqiue aesthetic that matches the vibe of the shop.
 My goal is to recreate a minimal, clean drink menu inspired by minimalism.

+## To-Do

+[X] Create an HTML structure of the menu design
+[X] Style the HTML with CSS to match design in Figma [] Add relative links to each drink on the menu
+[] Create HTML structure for each drink recipe
+[] Style each recipe page

 ## Skills Practiced

 ## Project Goal